MrThearMan/jwt-email-auth/docs/setup.md

 If you do not want to use environment variables, override the `SIGNING_KEY` setting.

 > A default signing key is provided for reference in the settings-module,
-> but this should obviously be changed in production environments.
+> but this should be changed in production environments.

 ④ Configure Django's email [email settings][email_settings] (if using django's email sending).